-An individual may have a blood lead test performed as part of an employer medical-screening program or as part of a diagnostic evaluation by their personal physician.
+An individual may have a blood lead test performed as part of an employer medicalscreening program or as part of a diagnostic evaluation by their personal physician.
 Whatever the reason for testing, the results were then sent by the testing laboratories to MDHHS as required by law.
-If the individual tested was ≥ 16 years, the report was then forwarded to MSU and maintained in the ABLES program lead registry.
-Individuals with a blood lead level ≥ 15 μg/dL were contacted by mail and then contacted by a trained interviewer for a telephone interview.
+If the individual tested was \geq 16 years, the report was then forwarded to MSU and maintained in the ABLES program lead registry.
+Individuals with a blood lead level \geq 15 μg/dL were contacted by mail and then contacted by a trained interviewer for a telephone interview.
 Individuals with BLLs of 3.5-14 μg/dL, where the lead exposure source could not be determined by the provider or postcard sent to the individual were contacted by a trained interviewer for a telephone interview.
 The interview included detailed demographic information, exposure history and the presence and nature of lead-related symptoms.
-When an individual with a blood lead value ≥ 25 μg/dL was occupationally exposed at a company that has not had a recent MIOSHA inspection, MIOSHA conducted an enforcement inspection to assess that company's compliance with the lead standard.
+When an individual with a blood lead value \geq 20 μg/dL was occupationally exposed at a company that has not had a recent MIOSHA inspection, MIOSHA conducted an enforcement inspection to assess that company's compliance with the lead standard.

-From 1/1/2023 to 12/31/2023, there were 1,139 adults with BLLs \geq 3.5 μg/dL.
-Among individuals with a BLL \geq 3.5 μg/dL, 87.7% were men.
-The mean age was 47.1 years.
-They most frequently lived in Wayne (22.2%), St. Clair (8.1%), and Oakland (8.0%) counties.
-The source of exposure to lead among the 1002 individuals where exposure was determined at the time of this report was predominately work (77.3%).
-The most common non-work exposures to lead occurred from having a hobby related to guns; using an indoor firing range and/or casting or reloading bullets (44.5%), followed by remodeling and older homes (15.0%), refugee screening (11.0%), retained bullet from a gunshot wound (10.1%), and presumed drinking water (5.3%; Table 7).
-Four individuals in 2023 had a BLL \geq 50 μg/dL.
+From 1/1/2024 to 12/31/2024, there were 1,199 adults with BLLs \geq 3.5 μg/dL.
+Among individuals with a BLL \geq 3.5 μg/dL, 85.6% were men.
+The mean age was 47.2 years.
+They most frequently lived in Wayne (18.9%), Oakland (9.3%), and St. Clair (8.6%) counties.
+The source of exposure to lead among the 1,115 individuals where exposure was determined at the time of this report was predominately work (71.4%).
+The most common non-work exposures to lead occurred from having a hobby related to guns; using an indoor firing range and/or casting or reloading bullets (37.9%), followed by refugee screening (14.7%), remodeling and older homes (13.2%), retained bullet from a gunshot wound (7.5%), and presumed drinking water (5.6%; Table 7).
+Three individuals in 2024 had a BLL \geq 50 μg/dL; one exposure was from consumption of paint chips due to PICA, one was from firearms use, and one was from working for a utility company.